Skip to Main Content

 Description

 Hidden just outside of downtown, the Louisa Town Park stretches across six acres of open fields flanked by wooded creek beds, which are interspersed by a few over-arching trees.
 This is a great spot to enjoy a picnic or short walk in the fresh air.
-As you walk along the creek, listen for Carolina wrens and white-eyed vireos scolding from the underbrush and northern cardinals and their large family of fledglings chipping insecurely from overhead.
-Once you reach the open lawn, watch for foraging American robins, northern mockingbirds and chipping sparrows.
+As you walk around, listen for Carolina wrens and white-eyed vireos scolding from the underbrush and northern cardinals and their large family of fledglings chipping insecurely from overhead.
+Throughout the open lawn, watch for foraging American robins, northern mockingbirds and chipping sparrows.

 Check the treetops for flocks of cedar waxwings and the occasional white-breasted nuthatch working its way carefully along the branches.
 Pay special attention to the park during migration since the variety of habitats could attract a wide range of migrant warblers, vireos, tanagers, grosbeaks and orioles.